elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 Notice that the `IO.puts/1` function returns the atom `:ok` after printing.

-Strings in Elixir are represented internally by binaries which are sequences of bytes:
+Strings in Elixir are represented internally by contiguous sequences of bytes known as binaries:

 ```iex
 iex> is_binary("hellö")